TechKnowTone_Text

 STEM_Banner_Text

 Given the relatively high cost of the WEMOS D1 transceiver, I decided to make a low cost version, using the minimum number of parts, and in a small form factor.
 Powered off a PC or USB brick battery, this device provides the essential interface between a Wii controller and your project; but can also convey data between you project and your PC.
+It now supporots programmable MAC addresses.

 Project Overview